MACD Oscillator Technical Analysis Fast Line & SignalLine

 Implementation of MACD Indicator

-MACD indicator implements the MACD line as a continuous line while the signal line is implemented as a histogram.
+MACD implements the MACD line as a continuous line while the signal-line is implemented as a histogram.
 These 2 MACD LINES are then used to generate signals using the crossover strategy method.

-There's also the MACD center line which is also known as the zero mark & it's a neutral point between buyers & sellers trading the market.
+There's also the MACD center line which also is referred to as the zero mark & it's a neutral point between buyers & sellers trading the market.

 Values above the center-mark are considered bullish signals while those below are bearish signals.

-MACD indicator being an oscillator, oscillates above and below this center line.
+MACD being an oscillator technical indicator, oscillates above and below this center line.